magento/merchdocs/src/marketing/prex-type-mostpurchase.md

 ## How it works

 Belonging to a category of recommendation types that are popularity-based, _Most purchased_ recommends products by counting the number of sessions where a place-order action occurred within the last seven days.
 You can use this recommendation type on all page types.
-This recommendation type uses [catalog filtering]({% link marketing/product-recommendations.md %}#filter-recommendations) to determine which products to display.

 ### Where used